 - demonstrate knowledge of the written presentation of research through the production of a report on their research project;

-- to analyse critically research literature and contemporary biochemical topics, and present such analyses in both written and oral formats;
+- analyse critically research literature and contemporary biochemical topics, and present such analyses in both written and oral formats;

 - adopt a problem-solving approach to experimental data;